A QoS-Aware Uplink Spectrum and Power Allocation with Link Adaptation for Vehicular Communications in 5G networks

 \section{Introduction}

-In recent times, \ac{C-V2X} communication has emerged as a key enabler for intelligent, automated, safe and green vehicular communications while also delivering ubiquitous high quality infotainment services. \ac{C-V2X} services consist of - 1) communication between vehicles and the mobile network (\ac{V2I}), and 2) direct communication between vehicles (\ac{V2V}). \ac{V2I} communications include exchange of road traffic and safety messages as well as other infotainment services such as voice and video calling, multimedia streaming, etc. \ac{V2V} communication, on the other hand, is mostly targeted towards improving road safety.
+In recent times, \ac{C-V2X} communication has emerged as a key enabler for intelligent, automated, safe, and green vehicular communications. \ac{C-V2X} services consist of - 1) communication between vehicles and the mobile network (\ac{V2I}), and 2) direct communication between vehicles (\ac{V2V}). \ac{V2I} communication includes the exchange of road traffic and safety messages as well as other infotainment services such as voice and video calling, multimedia streaming, etc. \ac{V2V} communication, on the other hand, is mostly targeted towards improving road safety.
 Therefore, the \ac{QoS} requirements, such as latency and reliability, of \ac{V2V} messages are stricter than their \ac{V2I} counterparts.
-For example, the \ac{BLER} requirement of \ac{V2I} communications is 0.1, while that of \ac{V2V} communications is 0.001~\cite{Korrai2020}.
-Although 5G \ac{NR} supports \ac{C-V2X} communication~\cite{Karthikeyan2020}, such diverse \ac{QoS} provisioning over 5G mm-wave vehicular networks will become significantly difficult due to its high frequency of operation.
+For example, the \ac{BLER} requirement of \ac{V2I} users is 0.1, while that of \ac{V2V} users is 0.001~\cite{Korrai2020}.
+Although 5G \ac{NR} supports \ac{C-V2X} communication~\cite{Karthikeyan2020,Garcia2021}, such diverse \ac{QoS} provisioning over 5G mmWave vehicular networks is challenging due to the high frequency of operation.